MueFab/genie/doc/gabac.md

 ## Block stepper

-gabac::BlockStepper is basically a simple structure that allows you to traverse a data block as fast as possible.
+util::BlockStepper is basically a simple structure that allows you to traverse a data block as fast as possible.
 While you could also just use a range based loop or iterators, the block stepper is the fastest possibility.

 ```
-BlockStepper s = dataBlock.getReader();
+BlockStepper s = util::DataBlock.getReader();
 while (s.isValid()){
     uint64_t val = s.get();
     // Do something....